Azure/azure-functions-sql-extension/docs/SetupGuide_Dotnet.md

 ### SqlTriggerAttribute

-The SqlAttribute for Trigger bindings takes two [arguments](https://github.com/Azure/azure-functions-sql-extension/blob/main/src/TriggerBinding/SqlTriggerAttribute.cs)
+The SqlAttribute for Trigger bindings takes three [arguments](https://github.com/Azure/azure-functions-sql-extension/blob/release/trigger/src/TriggerBinding/SqlTriggerAttribute.cs)

 - **TableName**: Represents the name of the table to be monitored for changes.
 - **ConnectionStringSetting**: Specifies the name of the app setting that contains the SQL connection string used to connect to a database.
 The connection string must follow the format specified [here](https://docs.microsoft.com/dotnet/api/microsoft.data.sqlclient.sqlconnection.connectionstring?view=sqlclient-dotnet-core-2.0).
+- **LeasesTableName**: Optional.
+Name of the table used to store leases.
+If not specified, the leases table name will be Leases_{FunctionId}_{TableId}.
+More information on how this is generated can be found [here](https://github.com/Azure/azure-functions-sql-extension/blob/release/trigger/docs/TriggerBinding.md#az_funcleases_).

 The trigger binding can bind to type `IReadOnlyList<SqlChange<T>>`: